 At that point in the customer journey, they'll likely be excited to hear your cross-sell or upsell pitch and spring some extra money for your additional offering.

-Wait until they've reached this point before trying to cross-sell or upsell.
-During the period after they've just purchased your offering — while they're onboarding and before they've seen its value — you'll have a hard time selling them on additional products or features.
+Wait until they're ready before trying to cross-sell or upsell.
+During the post-purchase period — after purchase, during onboarding, and before they've seen its value — you'll have a hard time selling them on additional products or features.

 3. Think about problems and offer solutions that map to products.

-Before you even hop on a call or email and attempt to sell to an existing customer, take some time to review your product offerings and try to align them with your customer journey.
+Before you hop on a call or email and attempt to sell to an existing customer, take some time to review your product offerings and find their current spot on your customer journey.